-It is a well documented fact that businesses with social causes tend to garner greater brand loyalty and financial gains.
-A 2013 marketing study revealed that 90% of Americans were likely to trust socially responsible companies, and advocate for them.
+It is a well-documented fact that businesses with social causes tend to garner greater brand loyalty and financial gains.
+A 2013 marketing study revealed that 90% of Americans were likely to trust socially responsible companies and advocate for them.

 In terms of social advocacy, Starbucks has certainly made its mark at both local and global levels.
 For example, Starbucks has a history of supporting LGBT rights, from rebuking its homophobic investors to turning its stores into LGBT safe spaces.

 In addition to LGBT issues, Starbucks has championed refugee welfare and rights.
 In 2015, it launched a humanitarian donation drive for Syrian refugees and migrants.
-In 2017, the company announced that its would hire 10,000 refugees in all the countries it does business with by the year 2022, much to the chagrin of President Trump’s offended followers.
+In 2017, the company announced that it would hire 10,000 refugees in all the countries it does business with by the year 2022, much to the chagrin of President Trump’s offended followers.
 This policy would join another similar Starbucks initiative: the recruitment of 10,000 military veterans by the year 2018.

 As expected, Starbucks’ social advocacy has triggered some backlash.
-At the same time however, the coffee chain’s hiring campaigns have largely been praised across social media.
+At the same time, however, the coffee chain’s hiring campaigns have largely been praised across social media.